azheng456/stocks/README.md

 This repo consists of all my projects about the stock market.

+SPY_gain:
-SPY_gain: uses past 5 year historical SPY data to analyze how one day affects the next
+- uses past 5 year historical SPY data to analyze how one day affects the next
+- finds the optimal range of SPY with the highest probability of a following green day